urbit/urbit.org-reloaded/content/docs/userspace/full-stack/7-react-setup.md

 ```

 `sampel-palnet` will of course be replaced by the actual name of the ship.
 We
-include this script by adding the following line to the `&lt;head>` section of
+include this script by adding the following line to the `<head>` section of
 `public/index.html`:

 ```